Xilmi/Rotp-Fusion/README.md

 2024.07.31 (BR)
 - Added help to the colony view.
 - Added all options related to Ship combat in the combat option panel.
+- New option to define the "Low" and "High" asteroid density, and the probability for a planet to get them.

 2024.07.30 (BR)
 - For trackpad user: Music and soud level can now be adjusted with right-click / Shift-right-click.